marco-quintella/ts-concur/docs/api.md

 # API

-The API is scriptable (no interactive prompts; results are deterministic for given inputs).
+The API is scriptable (no interactive prompts; returned result ordering/shape is deterministic for a given task list).

 ## ConcurPool